tomchristie/django-ajax-messages/README.md

 ![Pending](screenshots/success.png)

-#### Testing
+---

+## Testing Django AJAX messages

-There is a simple test project included in this repository, that demostrates the usage of Django AJAX messages.
-To use it clone the repository, and open a console.
+There is a simple test project included in this repository.
+The example project can be run as follows:

     git clone git@github.com:tomchristie/django-ajax-messages.git
     cd django-ajax-messages/testproject